Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 }
 ```

-### Decorators
+## Decorators
 A decorator is a composite node with merely one child by definition.
 Common ones are
 (mainly 1-4):
 1. Invert
-	Takes child's returned NodeState and returns the opposite: Success becomes Failure and vice versa, while Running gives Running.
+	Takes child's returned NodeState and returns the opposite: *Success* becomes *Failure* and vice versa, while *Running* gives *Running*.
 2. Retry
-	Takes a number as an additional argument, the number is the amount of times that the child would be reevaluated, until the child returns a success.
+	Takes a number as an additional argument, the number is the amount of times that the child would be reevaluated, until the child returns a *Success*.
 The retry-node mirrors the child's last response.
 3. Repeat
 	Evaluates child x amount of times (evaluations returning running aren't counted).
 Returns mirror of child's last return value.
 4. Timeout
 	Constricts asynchronous tasks to a time-limit.
-Returns Failure if time-limit is reached otherwise mirrors child.
+Returns *Failure* if time-limit is reached otherwise mirrors child.
 5. & 6.
 Force Success/Failure
-	Evaluates child till it's not running.
-Returns Success/Failure, respectively, regardless of what the child's return value is.
+	Evaluates child till it's not *Running*.
+Returns *Success*/*Failure*, respectively, regardless of what the child's return value is.
 7. & 8.
-Keep Running Until Success/Failure
+Keep Running Until *Success*/*Failure*
-	Keeps child running until success or failure respectively
+	Keeps child running until *Success* or *Failure* respectively

-### Edges/Leafs
+## Edges/Leafs
 While composite nodes are used to control the flow and logic of the tree, edges are used control-statements and actions.

-An example statement could be "Is the door open?", which could be true, the door is open, or false, it's closed.
-Success symbolizes true, and Failure false.
+An example statement could be "Is the door open?", which could be true, the door is open, or false, it's closed. *Success* symbolizes true, and *Failure* false.

 Actions are things that happen, for instance following up on "Is the door open?", a good response to that being true might be to "Go though the door!".
 # A tree in practice
 Combining our knowledge so far we'll be able to look at an example.
 Remember how the root node gets evaluated on a time intervall, now that will be important to keep in mind.